actinia-org/actinia-introduction/docs/index.md

 ## About the trainer

-Markus Neteler is partner and general manager at [mundialis](https://www.mundialis.de) GmbH & Co.
+Markus Neteler is founder of [mundialis](https://www.mundialis.de) GmbH & Co.
 KG, Bonn, Germany.
 From 2001-2015 he worked as a researcher in Italy.
 Markus is co-founder of OSGeo and since 1998, coordinator of the GRASS GIS development (for details, see his private [homepage](https://grassbook.org/neteler/)).

 ------------------------------------------------------------------------